-Kevin McGarry enters his sixth season as a full-time member of the San Diego State football staff.
+Kevin McGarry enters his seventh season as a full-time member of the San Diego State football staff.

 He is one of four members of the San Diego State staff which have been a collegiate head coach at another school (Rocky Long, Bobby Hauck, Jeff Horton and McGarry).